Tag: story

 The Science of Big Splashes

 When it comes to making a splash, technique tops brute force.
-While you might think a cannonball will yield the biggest splash in the pool, science has confirmed that a new technique from New Zealand, called Manu jumping, …
+While you might think a cannonball will yield the biggest splash in the pool, science has confirmed that a new technique from New Zealand, called Manu jumping, reigns …

 [more] -